FREQUENTLY ASKED QUESTIONS

 The Melbourne Disability Institute at the University of Melbourne received the seed funding to establish the NDRP.
 Directors Anne Kavanagh and Bruce Bonyhady are also professors at the University of Melbourne.

-The University of Sydney is leading the consortium that was awarded the tender to deliver the national disability research agenda.
-This project involves three phases: research mapping, consultations and prioritisation.
-You may have received a research agenda survey from the University of Sydney and the NDRP.
+The University of Sydney led the consortium that was awarded the tender to deliver the national disability research agenda.
+This project involved three phases: research mapping, consultations and prioritisation.

 How is the NDRP Working Party managing conflicts of interest?